-You’re a creative mompreneur, and your time is limited.
+You’re a creative mom and entrepreneur; your time is limited.
 You started working for yourself to build a better future.
 Now you feel stuck working in the business instead of working to grow the business itself.

 You wake up every day with more tasks to complete and not enough time to get everything done.
 You aren’t just building a business.
 You’re changing your family’s future and opening up possibilities for your children.
 You just want the chance to see them grow up too.

 Hey, Mama.
 We’re in this together.

 Hello.
 I’m Stefanie!
 I’m a writer and editor for moms trying to grow their business while creating blog content.
 They know they need to be more visible online but don’t have time to create great content.
 I write and edit their content for them so they can focus on the work they do best and grow their business.

 I was born partially deaf in both ears.

 I learned to speak by learning to read the sounds of the alphabet with phonics.
 My family and friends enjoy the made-up words I come up with.
 Unfortunately, elementary classmates teased me until I decided to not wear hearing aids anymore.